pieroproietti/penguins-blog/source/_posts/update-penguin-s-eggs-book-in-different-languages.md

 ## But there is a reason or, better, three:

 * first is this site building, who distract me - not little - from the coding;
-* second, thanx google translator - but with attentions to the code - is on line the Penguin's eggs book in 4 different languages:
+* second, thanx google translator - but with attentions to the code - is on line the Penguin's eggs guide in 4 different languages:
    * [Guide eggs english](/book/english.html)
    * [Guia eggs español](/book/espanol.html)
    * [Guida eggs italiano](/book/italiano.html)